Answer the consultation questions outlined in the Draft Marine and Coastal Policy

 The draft Policy builds on the legacy established through four iterations of the Victorian Coastal Strategy while addressing some significant gaps, including: a greater focus on the marine environment; recognising and respecting the aspirations of Traditional Owners; embedding climate change in all aspects of our planning; and providing clear guidance on roles and responsibilities.

-We need input from the Victorian community to ensure that the final Marine and Coastal Policy, due by December 2019, reflects your views on how the marine and coastal environment should be planned for and managed.
+We need input from the Victorian community to ensure that the final Marine and Coastal Policy, to be released in early 2020, reflects your views on how the marine and coastal environment should be planned for and managed.

 DELWP will hold a series of public information sessions along the coast in July and August 2019 to engage with the community about the draft Policy.
 We invite feedback on the draft Policy using the links below.

 This online public consultation closed on August 15 2019.

 We need your input to ensure that the final Marine and Coastal Policy reflects community views about how marine and coastal environments should be planned for and managed.